 My history with endometriosis is extensive.
 I began having symptoms at age eleven then they escalated at age fifteen.
-At age twenty and twenty one I lost two pregnancies at six and seven months, respectively.
+At age twenty and twenty-one I lost two pregnancies at six and seven months, respectively.
 My son, who was born first, lived for two hours.
 My daughter died from a severe gash to the neck from a speculum exam done in the ED.
-I was in labor with both of them for over forty eight hours and required surgery after their births to stop the bleeding.
+I was in labor with both of them for over forty-eight hours and required surgery after their births to stop the bleeding.
 I was told I had a son by the nurse and not allowed to see him at all.
 It wasn’t until I went to nursing school and talked with an instructor that she helped me uncover the truth.
 Prior to that, I had two miscarriages and a forced termination because my kidneys were failing.
 I have been told that all of this was due to complications of endometriosis, even though I was not clinically diagnosed until five years later, which was eleven years after the onset of symptoms.

-At age twenty two I began having symptoms of PCOS and suffered the loss of one tube and ovary from rupture after spending two weeks in the hospital in severe pain.
+At age twenty-two I began having symptoms of PCOS and suffered the loss of one tube and ovary from rupture after spending two weeks in the hospital in severe pain.
 I was diagnosed with everything from depression and anxiety to a stomach ulcer before being rushed into surgery when my blood count finally plummeted.
 After suffering for months with cysts on the other side, but hoping to be pregnant, I went for an ultrasound and was shocked to learn that I had a tubal pregnancy and a ruptured ovarian cyst at the same time.
 I could barely walk, but I was told to go home and return in the morning for emergent surgery.
 Left with only my uterus and a shattered will to live, I returned home to face the fact that I would not have children.
 A few months later and I was back in the office in severe pain.
 The ultrasound showed a fibroid cyst which was very, very large.
-My doctor referred to it as the size of an orange.
-After a month and no relief he told me that my only option was to remove my uterus.
-At age twenty six I underwent the final stage of a complete hysterectomy and placed on estrogen replacement therapy.
+My doctor referred to it as the size of an orange or small grapefruit.
+After a month and no relief, he told me that my only option was to remove my uterus.
+At age twenty-six I underwent the final stage of a complete hysterectomy and placed on estrogen replacement therapy.
 I was told that I had severe, stage 4 endometriosis.